VittoRose/1v1_score_counter/README.md

 * Arduino UNO
 * 2x 7-segment 4-digit displays
 * 4 buttons, with pull down resistor if necessary
+* Passive buzzer

 I also used a shield to make all the connections esaier to handle, I will include drill and gerber file necessary to make the shield on your own.
+The buzzer is not mandatory but i used it to include an acoustic feedback.

 ## Connections